Anthonypaige/investnurenergy/src/content/post/home-energy-monitoring-your-guide-to-energy-efficiency.md

 When it comes to HEMS, two brands that have made a significant impact are Sense and Emporia.
 Both offer innovative technologies and customer-centric approaches, but their methods of energy monitoring differ significantly.

-#### **Sense: Applying Machine Learning for Precise Appliance-Level Monitoring**
+#### **Sense: Machine Learning for Precise Appliance-Level Monitoring**

 Sense brings a high-tech approach to energy monitoring, utilizing machine learning to identify individual appliances based on their unique electrical signatures.
 Over time, Sense's system learns to recognize these patterns, providing you with appliance-level energy usage data.
 This detailed monitoring allows homeowners to understand their energy habits better and identify opportunities for energy savings.
 Sense's most popular product, the Sense Energy Monitor, is priced at $299.
 They also offer the Sense Solar and Sense Flex models for those with solar power or requiring more customization.
 Want specifics?
-Discover more in our [Sense buying guide](investinyourenergy.com/senses-home-energy-monitoring-system-driven-by-machine-learning) or check out [Sense selections on Amazon](https://amzn.to/48UYVRE).
+Discover more in our [Sense buying guide](senses-home-energy-monitoring-system-driven-by-machine-learning) or check out [Sense selections on Amazon](https://amzn.to/48UYVRE).

 #### **Emporia Vue 2: Comprehensive Circuit-Level Monitoring for Your Home**

 Emporia offers a more flexible approach with their Vue 2 HEMS.
 Starting with a base model around $85, homeowners can add on features to suit their specific needs.
 The upgraded model comes with 8 50A sensors for circuit-level monitoring, providing detailed tracking of energy usage for individual circuits in your home.
 This is particularly useful for monitoring major appliances, which typically have their own dedicated circuits.
 Emporia's most popular model, the Emporia Vue 2 with 8 50A circuit sensors, is priced at $125.
 They also offer a 16-circuit option for homes with more complex electrical systems.
 Need more details?
-Dive into our [Emporia buying guide](investinyourenergy.com/emporias-home-energy-monitoring-systems) or explore [Emporia options on Amazon](https://amzn.to/3PXp2ij)."
+Dive into our [Emporia buying guide](emporias-home-energy-monitoring-systems) or explore [Emporia options on Amazon](https://amzn.to/3PXp2ij)."

 ##### **Conclusion**